amogh2004/amogh2004/README.md

 # Amogh Ranganathaiah
 ### Data Engineer, Data+AI Space Explorer, Ex-LTIMindtree

+🚀 Trailblazing Data Storyteller | Engineering Precision × Business Impact I design scalable data solutions, build AI-powered insights, and drive innovation at the edge — from Azure pipelines to decentralized GenAI.
+Passionate about bridging data, strategy, and technology to shape what’s next in the Data + AI world.
 ## 👋 Hi there!

 As a seasoned Data Engineer with expertise in Data Science, Data Engineering, Cloud Technologies, and Generative AI, I leverage 3 years of hands-on experience to drive data-driven insights.
 I am passionate about integrating technical and business acumen to explore the **Data+AI** space, optimizing processes and solving complex problems.
 Currently, I lead data analytics initiatives in a part-time capacity.